-If Strictly fever puts you in the mood for dancing, then there are a whole host of holidays to consider, whether you’re keen to learn to dance, improve your technique, or simply watch others take centre stage.
+If you've been inspired to dance by shows like Strictly, or just wondering how you can get back into the swing of it, then consider these dance-themed holidays.
+Whether you’re keen to learn to dance, improve your technique, or simply watch others take centre stage.
 Here we look at ideas for fans of ballroom, latin, ballet, jive and more.

 Dance enthusiasts from around the world flock to Blackpool to see the iconic ballroom, and dancing holidays in the famous seaside resort are popular.
 Saga offers ballroom breaks – with the chance to enjoy a bit of Latin American too – in Blackpool and on the south coast in Bournemouth.
 Both holidays include dance tuition sessions, as well as social dancing evenings.